sdthomas91/n-g-spmu/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the practitioner/organisation.
     2. As a First Time Visitor, I want to be able to easily locate an option to contact or book in.
     3. As a First Time Visitor, I want to be able to easily navigate throughout the site to understand pricing and details of different services
-    4. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+    4. As a First Time Visitor, I want to look for results images so I know whether or not to trust their work.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

   - #### Returning Visitor Goals